CacherApp/cacher-atom/README.md

 ![Setup Cacher](https://cdn.cacher.io/atom/atom-setup.png "Setup Cacher")

-3. In the prompt to "Enter Cacher Credentials", click the **Open Cacher** link to view your user credentials.
+3. In the prompt to "Enter Cacher Credentials", click the **Open Cacher** link to view your API credentials.
 You can also navigate to the page via: [app.cacher.io/enter?action=view_api_creds](https://app.cacher.io/enter?action=view_api_creds)

 ![Cacher Credentials](https://cdn.cacher.io/atom/atom-credentials.png "Cacher Credentials")

 4. From the popped up webpage, sign up or sign in as a Cacher user.
-5. Once you are signed, you should see a dialog on the top-right corner with your **API KEY** and **API TOKEN** values.
+5. Once you are signed in, you should see a dialog on the top-right corner with your **API KEY** and **API TOKEN** values.

 ![API Credentials](https://cdn.cacher.io/atom/atom-api-creds.png "API Credentials")

 6. Back in Atom, enter your API key and token from step 5 into the prompt.

 7. You're all set!
-Open the Command Palette and type in **Cacher: Find Snippet** to try finding a snippet from your Cacher libraries.
+Open the Command Palette and type in **Cacher: Find Snippet** to search for a snippet from your Cacher libraries.

 ## Commands